NREL/EnergyPlus/doc/src/docs/InputOutputReference/01b-InputOutputReference.md

 The name of the DesignSpecification:ZoneAirDistribution object, defining the air distribution effectiveness and secondary recirculation air fraction, that applies to the zone or zone list.
 This object may be used for the same zone in the Controller:MechanicalVentilation object if no such DesignSpecification:ZoneAirDistribution object is specified.

+#### Field: Account for Dedicated Outside Air System

+This is a choice field with choices *Yes* or *No*.
+The default is *No*.
+Choosing *Yes* means that the zone sizing calculation will use the subsequent inputs to calculate the heat gain or loss (heat gains are positive, heat loss is negative) imposed on the zone by a Dedicated Outdoor Air System (DOAS).
+This heat gain is then added to the zone design heat gain for the zone and the zone design air flow rate is adjusted to meet the DOAS heat gain plus the zone design heat gain.

+#### Field: Dedicated Outside Air System Control Strategy

+This is a choice field with a choice of three ideal control strategies for the DOA system.
+The choices are *NeutralSupplyAir*, *NeutralDehumidifiedSupplyAir*, or *ColdSupplyAir*.
+The default is *NeutralSupplyAir*.

+*NeutralSupplyAir* implies that the ventilation air supplied to the zone will cause little heating or cooling.
+The air will be heated or cooled to keep it between the low and high temperature setpoints specified in the subsequent two fields.
+A good choice for these fields might be 21.1 and 23.9 degrees C.

+*NeutralDehumidifiedSupplyAir* means that the ventilation air will be cooled and dehumidified and then reheated to a neutral temperature.
+The ventilation air is cooled to the lower setpoint temperature (if necessary) and reheated to the upper setpoint temperature.
+A good choice for the setpoints would be 14.4 and 22.2 degrees C.

+*ColdSupplyAir* means that the ventilation air will be used to supply cooling to the zone.
+Cold outside air is heated to the upper setpoint; warm outside air is cooled to the lower setpoint.
+A good choice for the setpoints would be 12.2 and 14.4 degrees C.

+#### Field: Dedicated Outside Air Low Setpoint for Design
+The lower setpoint temperature to be used with the DOAS design control strategy.
+The units are degrees C. The default is autosized to the values given above for the three design control strategies.

+#### Field: Dedicated Outside Air High Setpoint for Design
+The higher setpoint temperature to be used with the DOAS design control strategy.
+The units are degrees C. The default is autosized to the values given above for the three design control strategies.

 An IDF example:

 ```idf